 - Occasionally, sleepless nights may go on for so long as to become a serious problem.
 The doctor may then prescribe a few days' supply of sleeping tablets.

-- If the depression continues to deepen, affecting appetite, energy and sleep, antidepressants may be helpful.
+- If the depression continues to deepen, affecting appetite, energy and sleep, antidepressants may be helpful; see our leaflet on antidepressants for more information.
 If the depression still does not improve, your GP may well arrange an appointment with a psychiatrist.

 - For those people who lost someone through a terminal illness, many hospices will offer you a free bereavement service and support.